phagn131/note-taker-3/README.md

 # 11 Express.js: Note Taker

-## Your Task
+## The Task

-Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.

 ## User Story

 ```
-AS A small business owner
-I WANT to be able to write and save notes
-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+As a small business person I want a simple note taking app to keep track of tasks and activities during my busy day.
+I want to be able to add new notes, see them posted and delete notes within a basic user interface
 ```

 ## Acceptance Criteria

 ```
-GIVEN a note-taking application
-WHEN I open the Note Taker
-THEN I am presented with a landing page with a link to a notes page
-WHEN I click on the link to the notes page
+When I open the app I am taken to the home page where I can click on a button
+to go to the notes page
-THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+I am then presented with the existing notes on the left-column
-WHEN I enter a new note title and the note’s text
-THEN a Save icon appears in the navigation at the top of the page
-WHEN I click on the Save icon
-THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes
-WHEN I click on an existing note in the list in the left-hand column
-THEN that note appears in the right-hand column
+and an empty field to add new notes and save them with the save button to render in the list on the left-column
-WHEN I click on the Write icon in the navigation at the top of the page
+When I click on the existing notes the notes populate to the right-column
-THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
+If I want to add a new note I click on the + sign in the nav bar and can enter a new note
+I can delete a note from the notes page by selecting it in the left-column and click on the delete icon

 ```